 You may go back to work or school only when your doctor gives you medical clearance.
 You are encouraged to rest for the first week following surgery.
-Avoid strenuous activities and lifting heavy objects.
+Avoid excessive talking, smiling, hard chewing, strenuous activities, lifting heavy objects, and bending over.
 Alcohol and tobacco should be avoided because they may prolong swelling and healing.
-We discourage tanning for 6 months after surgery.
-If you must be in the sun you should use a number 15 or greater sun block and consider wearing a hat.
-You may use your usual make-up anytime after surgery.
-Try not to rest your glasses on the bridge of your nose until soreness and swelling subsides.
-You may wear your contact lenses once eye welling and any irritation has resolved.

 Use a Q-tip to lubricate your nostrils with Vaseline; hydrogen peroxide with help to loosen crusts.
 After several days you may notice a few of the absorbable sutures.
 Be gentle while brushing your upper teeth.
-They will often be tender for several weeks, and you may have some numbress of the teeth and palate for several months.
+They will often be tender for several weeks, and you may have some numbness of the teeth and palate for several months.
 You may use make-up at any time to camouflage any bruising.